 Every province and territory in Canada requires drivers to have car insurance.
 It is illegal to drive in Canada without car insurance and you can face serious penalties that include:

-While car insurance can be expensive, it is a legal must-have if you want to drive with peace of mind and protect the safety of yourself and others.
-Also, many companies want your business, so you can shop around to get the best insurance rates which will save you money.
+While car insurance can be expensive, it is a legal must-have if you want to drive with peace of mind.
+Also, many insurance companies want your business, so you can shop for the best rates.

-While the rules of the road in most provinces are similar, there may be slight differences.
+The driving rules are similar in most provinces but, there may be slight differences.
 You can research the driving rules before you arrive to avoid facing tickets and penalties.
-As well, this can reduce the stress of driving in a new country and prevent accidents.
+This will reduce the stress of driving in a new country, increase safety, and prevent accidents.

-It’s a good idea to become familiar with the driving laws in the province where you intend to get your driver’s license.
-This will ensure that you know the rules of the road in that province.
+Become familiar with the laws in the province where you intend to get your driver’s license to ensure your safety.

-If you are obtaining your driver’s license for the first time, you may want to consider taking driving lessons from a recognized driving school.
+If you want to learn to drive, consider taking lessons from a recognized driving school.
 When you take driving lessons, you can also lower your insurance rates.
-When you complete driving lessons, it shows insurance companies that you have received professional training and can drive safely.
+Completing driving lessons shows insurance companies that you have received professional training and can drive safely.
 In turn, they will reward you with lower insurance rates.
 Click here for government-approved driving schools in Ontario.

 8. Driving Conditions Vary in Canada

 Driving conditions vary in Canada depending on the season.
-So you’ll need to prepare your car for both summer and winter driving conditions.
-Your car may be equipped with all-season tires.
-But if not, you will have to put on winter tires to prepare to drive when there is snow, ice, and freezing temperatures.
+So you must prepare your car for both summer and winter driving conditions.
+Your car may have all-season tires, but winter tires are safer when driving in snow, freezing temperatures, and icy road conditions.

 It’s also helpful to prepare for winter conditions and carry additional provisions in your car such as: